Cowboys and Angels (Dustin Lynch song)

 "Cowboys and Angels" is a debut song recorded by American country music artist Dustin Lynch.
 It was released in January 2012 as the first single from his self-titled debut album.
 Lynch co-wrote the song with Josh Leo and Tim Nichols.

 Content

-The song is a mid-tempo in the key of B-flat major, although it ends on an EM7 chord.
+The song is a mid-tempo in the key of B-flat major, although it ends on an E^{M7} chord.
 Its verse are in alternating measures of 3/4 and 4/4 time signatures, with a chorus mainly in 4/4 time.
 It is mainly accompanied by guitars and light percussion.

 In it, the male narrator compares his personality to that of his lover, saying that the two are like "cowboys and angels".

 Critical reception

 Billy Dukes of Taste of Country gave the song four stars out of five, praising Lynch's "sturdy voice" while saying that the chorus "showcases his natural talent."
 The song also received a favorable review from Matt Bjorke of Roughstock, who wrote that Lynch's "smooth baritone is clear and effective and the lyric is sweet and right on point."